Last updated on April 10th, 2025 at 11:58 pm

 How Does Inflation Occur?

-For the sake of simplicity and not boring you to the highest extent, we will discuss the main players in inflation and how they impact inflation:
+For the sake of simplicity and not boring you to the highest extent, we will discuss the leading players in inflation and how they impact inflation:

 - Consumers